-At 31 August 2021 the net book value of tangible fixed assets was £10,753,877 and movements in tangible fixed assets are shown in note 16 to the financial statements.
+At 31 August 2022 the net book value of tangible fixed assets was £11,047,919 and movements in tangible fixed assets are shown in note 16 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the Trust.

-The land, buildings and other assets were transferred to the Academy upon conversion.
 Land and buildings were professionally valued on 6 Sept 2019 at £4,540,606.
 Other assets have been included in the financial statements at a best estimate, taking into account purchase price and remaining useful lives.